LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/liveperson-nlu-engine.md

 * If you have more than 5 intents and more than 15 training phrases per intent, there is a degradation of speed at runtime when processing the user inputs.
 * For performance reasons:
   * Supports a maximum of 40 training phrases per intent.
 If you add more than 40, only the first 40 are used.
   * Supports a maximum of 20 positive learnings per Knowledge Base article.
 If you add more than 20, only the first 20 are used.
-There is no limit on the number of negative learnings; however, see the best practices discussed [here](knowledgeai-internal-knowledge-bases-best-practices.html).
+There is no limit on the number of negative learnings; however, see [these best practices](knowledgeai-internal-knowledge-bases-best-practices.html).
 * Doesn't require the model to be trained.

 #### Convert a LivePerson (Legacy) domain to LivePerson